This article is intended for information purposes only and should not be construed as professional advice.

 - Change of clothes

-- Baby food or pet food, if needed
+- Baby food or pet food

 - Utensils and plates for your first couple of meals